-- blue cheese and black pepper focaccia (which was an AMAZING flavor combination, by the way)
+On Saturday night, we had rotisserie whole chicken, roasted potatoes, broccoli salad, green salad, blue cheese, and black pepper focaccia (which was an AMAZING flavor combination, by the way).

 The only foods I can wrap my head around being alive are the chicken, bacon from the broccoli salad, and the cheese (because it came from milk and the milk came from cows).

 Apparently, there are some foods that are better for you when eaten raw, unlike chicken.

 Benefits of Sprouted Almonds